devendetes/devendetes/README.md

 # Hello! 👋

 I'm Daniele, a Software Developer at Akhter Computers.
-I recently completed an IT Sol Technician Level 3 apprenticeship and hold a degree in Software Engineering from the University of Federico II in Naples.
+I recently completed an IT Sol Technician Level 3 apprenticeship and I've got a few Maths exams left to take in Software Engineering (University of Federico II in Naples).
 My move to London has enriched my technical skills, particularly in Android development.

 ## Expertise